The Complete Guide to Total German Immersion for Anyone, Anywhere

 When you learn German as a hobby, there are always excuses not to speak it.
 Especially lack of opportunity.
 I mean if you go out in your non-German-speaking home country, you can hardly expect to talk to your friends in your new language over dinner, right?

 Not so much when you are surrounded by natives.
-Granted, it is perfectly possible to sit at your desk at home all day and browse Facebook even if you do move to Germany, but at some you will have to go out.
-And once you do – boom – there are Germans everywhere.
-Lack of opportunity ceases to be a valid argument.
+Granted, it is perfectly possible to sit at your desk at home all day and browse Facebook even if you do move to Germany, but at some point, you will have to go out.

 It helps overcome fears of speaking

 Not wanting to make a fool of oneself has kept many people from talking to strangers in an unfamiliar tongue.

 However, the only way to get over any fear is to confront it.
 Speaking German to natives on a regular basis will take care of your inhibitions quicker than learning long lists of vocabulary ever could.
 It will also make you progress faster.

 There is direct practical value to your skill

 One of the main reasons why people fail at learning German or any other language is because they don’t use their new skills.